pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

     return err
   }

-  // we define and upload our HTML inline. indexContent := `<html><head>
+  // We define and upload our HTML inline. indexContent := `<html><head>
   <title>Hello S3</title><meta charset="UTF-8">
 </head>
 <body><p>Hello, world!</p><p>Made with ❤️ with <a href="https://pulumi.com">Pulumi</a></p>
 </body></html>
 `
-  // upload our index.html
+  // Upload our index.html.
   if _, err := s3.NewBucketObject(ctx, "index", &s3.BucketObjectArgs{
-    Bucket:      siteBucket.ID(), // reference to the s3.Bucket object
+    Bucket:      siteBucket.ID(), // Reference to the s3.Bucket object.
     Content:     pulumi.String(indexContent),
-    Key:         pulumi.String("index.html"),               // set the key of the object
+    Key:         pulumi.String("index.html"),               // Set the key of the object.
-    ContentType: pulumi.String("text/html; charset=utf-8"), // set the MIME type of the file }); err != nil {
+    ContentType: pulumi.String("text/html; charset=utf-8"), // Set the MIME type of the file.
+  }); err != nil {
     return err
   }

   // Set the access policy for the bucket so all objects are readable. if _, err := s3.NewBucketPolicy(ctx, "bucketPolicy", &s3.BucketPolicyArgs{
-    Bucket: siteBucket.ID(), // refer to the bucket created earlier
+    Bucket: siteBucket.ID(), // Refer to the bucket created earlier.
     Policy: pulumi.Any(map[string]interface{}{
       "Version": "2012-10-17",
       "Statement": []map[string]interface{}{